-Today is a momentousness day in history because I went to secret shop Tiffany & Co.
-On the other hand, I left the store literally feeling less knowledgeable than when I walked in.
+That's why I was excited for the opportunity to secret shop Tiffany & Co.
+Unfortunately, I left the store feeling less knowledgeable than when I entered.

 That's right, I think I actually got dumber while shopping for Tiffany Diamonds.
 Consequently, it's not because I stopped at the pillars located by the front door to bang my head on the marble to numb the pain.